Conflict within teams is frustrating, time-consuming and expensive.

 Shakeable: Teams who are shakeable have the highest risk of bullying, harassment, and stress claims.
 They feel dis-empowered and dis-engaged.
 They react to challenge and change.
 They need to focus on care because they are in danger of burnout or leaving the organisation.

 Stressed: If teams are stressed their productivity and engagement is reduced.
 According to Dr. Bruce Perry, connection is the best buffer to stress.
 It’s important they team members connect with themselves, their purpose, their teams, and their organisation.

 Stable: Teams who sit at the stable level have good days and bad days.
 Their productivity is inconsistent.
 Their confidence is on rocky ground.
 It’s important they build up their confidence to avoid slipping down into the stressed or shakeable level.

-Strong: When teams are strong, their next challenge is increasing their courage to have the often-difficult conversations that need to be had, and back themselves as they make courageous leadership decisions.
-They courageously face challenge and change head on.
+Strong: When teams are strong, their next challenge is increasing their courage to have the often-difficult conversations that need to be had and back themselves as they make courageous leadership decisions.
+They courageously face challenges and change head-on.

 Unshakeable: Unshakeable teams have the lowest risk of bullying, harassment, and stress claims.
 The team members are empowered and engaged.
-They have choice in how they respond to challenge and change.
+They have a choice in how they respond to challenges and change.

 Mindset: Concentrates on the individuals developing useful beliefs, thinking styles, and increasing flexibility in their thinking.
 The benefit will be individuals who are more open to listening to others, more agile in their approach, and more self-aware.